venkat2305/LearnScribe/readme.md

 - sidebar more maintainable, like we should make it from an array.
 - we have to make sure the options are difficult. like, it shouldn't be like odd one out, somewhat similar somewhat tricky.
 - and correct choice should be jumbled in order
 - remove quiz topic for yt. check all fields input, remove unnecessary.
 - number of questions is wrong in my quizzes page.
 - handle multiple quiz results for a single quiz if the user attempted multiple times.
 - add CORS middleware to enable cross-origin requests. needed to send cookies to the server : is this true?
 - seperate rapid api keys for prod and stage.
 - change favicon
 - default number of questions, default prompt, etc we can store in settings via redux and store it in users, we can send them with quiz creation request.
 - remove access token from local and put it in memory only.
+- generate strctured notes for all the wrong answered questions for that quiz.
+- llama-3.2-90b-vision-preview use it for images.
+- after sometime, it automatically logging out and if we open `https://learn-scribe-seven.vercel.app/login` directly, we get
+404: NOT_FOUND
+Code: NOT_FOUND
+ID: bom1::78lzm-1741459500931-9941ec04b3bf

+but if we open `https://learn-scribe-seven.vercel.app`, it goes to login page(above url only) and then we can login.

 Medium
 - we are using different models and hosting providers, we need to have them all at one place for easier maintainability